Scalable resolvent analysis for three-dimensional flows: Test cases

 \subsubsection{Resolvent modes for the jet}

 Resolvent modes for the three-dimensional round jet are computed for the same range of $St \in [0, 1]$ with $\Delta St = 0.05$.
 The six leading modes are of interest, so we set $k = 10$ and $q = 1$.
+The choice of $k$ is determined by the number of desired modes, with a few additional test vectors included to enhance accuracy.
+The number of power iterations $q$ may be increased if the modes at the frequencies of interest have not yet converged.
+In this case, an additional power iteration does not affect the results for $St \le 0.7$, making $q = 1$ an effective choice.
 For the RSVD-$\Delta t$ algorithm, we use the classical $4^{th}$ order Runge--Kutta (RK4) integrator with $dt = 0.00625$.
 The steady-state interval is $T_s = 20$.
 Figure \ref{fig:transient_3D} shows the expected transient error in the time and frequency domains.
 The transient initially grows in time before slowly decaying in figure \ref{fig:transient_3D}(a).
 The resulting error in the frequency domain obtained from selecting each colored segment for computing resolvent modes is shown in figure \ref{fig:transient_3D}(b).
 Our transient removal strategy, using Galerkin projection with the matrix of snapshots, drastically reduces these errors for $St > 0$, as indicated by the dashed lines.
 We select a transient duration of $T_t \approx 2T_s$ (green segment), for which the transient removal strategy brings the transient error below 1\% for $St > 0$.